gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/data_processing/index.md

 * Hyperbolic Tangent
 * Percentile Linearization

-## Data Normalization
+### Data Normalization
 For tree based models, we may not need data normalization; <br />
 For linear models, we need to normalize the data, so that the feature values fall in range  like _(0, 1)_.

-For following reasons:
+#### Advantages

-1. Helps gradient descent converge more quickly.
+1. Helps gradient descent converge more quickly when the values fall into similar range.

 2. Helps avoid the "NaN trap," in which one number in the model becomes a NaN when a value exceeds the floating-point precision limit during training.